Host your special moment

 in a place as unique as you are.

 There is a reverent, almost magical quality to the air when you step inside Potter's tasting room.
 Maybe it's the nearly hundred years of history that's taken place inside its thick stone walls.
 Maybe it's the fact that you're standing in an actual former church.
 Maybe it's the residual creative energy that still pulses through this former home of artists, makers, and social gatherers.
 Whatever the reason, there is a deep sense of place inside and out at Potter's—a feeling that important moments of spiritual and artistic realization have happened here, made sacred by the gentle passage of time.

-Given its dreamy ambience, stunning architecture, expansive grounds, and convenient location, Potter's is an ideal place to host your wedding or private event.
-With both indoor and outdoor spaces to hold your ceremony, cocktail hour, and reception—including an actual former chapel and a series of large, terraced lawns—there's plenty of opportunity to create a customized feel and flow to match your unique event.
+Given its dreamy ambience, stunning architecture, expansive grounds, and convenient location, Potter's is an ideal place to host your wedding or rehearsal dinner, or private event.
+With both indoor and outdoor spaces to hold wedding ceremonies and receptions, cocktail gatherings, and private dinners—including an actual former chapel and a series of large, terraced lawns—there's plenty of opportunity to create a customized feel and flow to match your unique event.

 Located only ten minutes from downtown Charlottesville, Potter's location can't be beat.
 Tucked away in the forested hills of southern Albemarle county, but easily accessed just off of Rt.
 29, you'll get both bucolic vibes and a short, easy drive from town.

 discover more about our event guidelines and pricing for 2020.

 Interested?
 Click here to send us an inquiry.